April 2005 | This Issue

 A

-madeo Modigliani was unique among the great artists of the 20th century.
+madeo Modigliani was a good painter, not a great one.
 He didn't have the breath-taking, explosive color madness of Van Gogh or the eclectic, mind-boggling genius of Picasso.
-But like Rimbaud, Modigliani created works with perspectives and color that linger and in turn haunt the viewer.
-Like Rimbaud, he was a stranger and could not live in the world in which he found himself.
+He was a good painter like a 1000 others in the 20th century.
 He died in 1920 at the age of 35 from alcoholism, drug addiction, tuberculosis, and above all, self-endowed poverty.
 Two days later, his pregnant wife and the model for his last painting, Jeanne Hébuterne, jumped to her death out of despair.

-Since then, his work has become a commodity and his life-story the fairy-tale fodder of the "Myth of the Starving Artist".
+Since then, his work has become a commodity and his life-story the fairy-tale fodder of the "Myth of the Starving Artist" (most recently: last year, an awful film by Mick Davis)

 When he first came to Paris, Modigliani met the young Picasso who was in, what the pedants call, his "blue period."
-Blue vs. ashen-gray evidently clashed and ran off in divergent directions – Modigliani to a roach-ridden attic where he died, relatively unknown, his paintings worth mere francs, and Picasso to a villa where he became the world's first painter-superstar and died at 91 at his easel.
+Blue vs. ashen-gray evidently clashed and ran off in divergent directions – Modigliani to a roach-ridden attic where he died, unknown and Picasso to a villa where he became the world's first painter-superstar and died at 91 at his easel.

 Àpropos, again last year, Modigliani's last painting was auctioned at Sotheby's for over $31 million dollars.
 What are we to make of that?
 Is the painting worth it?